 Outreach and Education Materials

-To find out more about the Lake Erie watershed and what you can do to help protect water quality, check out the following resources:
+To find out more about the Niagara River/Lake Erie Watershed and what you can do to help protect water quality, check out the following resources:

 - LEWPA Brochure - General LEWPA brochure

-- Your Septic System: How It Functions and How to Care for It Brochure - Improperly functioning tanks can pollute out stream and beaches
+- Your Septic System: How It Functions and How to Care for It Brochure - Improperly functioning tanks can pollute our stream and beaches

 - Stormwater Ditch Brochure - Learn how to maintain your stormwater ditch to protect water quality